 Change they say is inevitable but change is also not sudden.

 It’s a gradual process that takes time and commitment.
 Habits are things we do often and can’t easily get rid of but over time, we can gradually change and learn to do things differently.

-The above-mentioned bad business habits are very important that you shouldn’t be having in 2021 as you keep managing whatever business you built.
+The above-mentioned bad business habits are very important that you shouldn’t be having as you keep managing whatever business you built.